lukelittle/homepage/content/posts/pokemon-surveys-and-cloud-infrastructure/index.md

 ## How does this compare to the Heroku version?

-Remember the Flask app I built for thomasgamedocs' Pokémon survey?
+Remember the Flask app I built for Thomas Game Docs' Pokémon survey?

 I monitored that deployment closely.
 Every time she dropped an announcement on social media—Twitter, YouTube community posts, etc—I watched the app response time blow up.
 We were constantly aware that we were one viral tweet away from needing to manually scale the Heroku dyno or upgrade the database.